SaveTo Wishlist for WooCommerce

 What Is Ecommerce Demand Forecasting?

-Demand forecasting is the practice of predicting how much of a product customers will want over a future period.
-Get it right, and you stock enough to meet demand without putting unnecessary strain on your supply chain.
-You also avoid tying up cash in inventory that won’t move.
+Demand forecasting is simply predicting how much of a product your customers will actually want to buy in the future.
+Get it right, and you’ll stock just enough to increase customer satisfaction without stressing out your supply chain.
+You’ll also avoid tying up your hard-earned cash in inventory that just sits there gathering dust.

-Good ecommerce demand forecasting balances those risks.
-In practice, it blends history, trends, seasonality, and signals about what customers intend to buy next.
+Good ecommerce demand forecasting is the balancing act between those two nightmares.
+In practice, it means blending your past sales history, seasonal trends, and fresh signals about what your customers actually intend to buy next.

 Why Past Sales Alone Aren’t Enough

-Most ecommerce forecasting leans heavily on historical sales, and history is useful.
-Still, it has a blind spot.
-It can only tell you what already happened, not what’s building.
+Most ecommerce forecasting leans heavily on historical sales.
+History is definitely useful, but it has a massive blind spot: it can only tell you what already happened, not what’s building right now.

-A product launched last month has little history to forecast from.
-An item gaining interest right now won’t show up in sales data until the orders land.
-By that point, you may already be short.
-Relying only on the rearview mirror means you’re always reacting to demand instead of anticipating it, which puts unnecessary stress on your supply chain.
+Think about it.
+A product you launched last month doesn’t have enough history to forecast from.
+An item that’s suddenly gaining traction today won’t show up in your sales data until the actual orders land.
+By that point, you might already be out of stock.
+If you only rely on the rearview mirror, you’ll always be reacting to demand instead of anticipating it.
+That puts an incredible amount of unnecessary stress on your supply chain.

 🔍️ What we’ve seen: Stores often treat a sudden stockout as bad luck.
-Yet the early warning was sitting in their wishlist data for weeks.
-Shoppers were saving the item faster than usual, signaling a surge.
-Sales reports only confirmed it after it was too late to restock.
+Yet, the early warning was sitting in their wishlist data for weeks!
+Shoppers were saving the item faster than usual, clearly signaling a surge.
+The sales reports only confirmed the trend after it was already too late to restock.

 How Wishlist Data Works As A Leading Indicator

-That said, treat it as a leading indicator, not a crystal ball.
-A rising save count suggests building interest worth preparing for.
-This is especially true when it lines up with a season or a promotion you have planned.
+Just remember, this data is a leading indicator, not a crystal ball.
+A rising save count means interest is building.
+Thus, it gives you the crucial lead time you need to prepare, especially if it lines up with a season or a big promotion you already have planned.

 How To Use Saved-Item Data For Inventory Planning

-Feeding this into your broader records keeps demand signals connected to the rest of your customer picture.
-Our guide on how wishlist data feeds your WooCommerce CRM covers that link.
-Plus, keep your product availability accurate everywhere, including your Google Shopping product feed.
-That way the demand you forecast actually converts when shoppers go looking.
+Plus, always make sure your product availability is accurate everywhere, including your Google Shopping product feed.
+That way, the demand you forecast actually converts into real sales when shoppers go looking.

 Keep Your Forecasts Honest